Wolves Esports Secures First-Ever Team Championship

 The fall ‘Valorant’ team included:

-Kaleb Barr, a freshman, at duelist
+Kaleb Barr, a first-year, at duelist

 Peyton Norcia, a senior, at controller